datalust/seqcli/README.md

  * Text between `{curly braces}` is a _match expression_ that identifies a part of the event to be extracted, and
  * Literal curly braces are escaped by doubling, so `{{` will match the literal text `{`, and `}}` matches `}`.

-Match expressions have the syntax:
+Match expressions have the form:

 ```
 {name:matcher}